gliyao/SketchToXcode/README.md

 ## Sketch file setup
 1. An artboard "AppIcon" and its size is 1024x1024
 2. Slices for your icons.
-(Slice name as assets name)
+(Slice name as assets name, and it must design by 2x pixel)

 ## Steps
 1. Put do_sketch.sh and your Sketch file to project root.